pdholmes/STS_SB/README.md

 ![](https://github.com/pdholmes/STS_SB/blob/master/images/basin_step.png "SB predicts step will occur")

 ## Installation
+### MATLAB Version
+- R2019b
 ### Clone
 - Clone this repo to your local machine using `https://github.com/pdholmes/STS_SB`
 ### Downloads
 - To use this code, first download CORA 2018: https://tumcps.github.io/CORA/
+- More information about CORA and how to use it may be found here: https://tumcps.github.io/CORA/data/Cora2018Manual.pdf

 - We also recommend using MOSEK (https://www.mosek.com) in place of MATLAB's default linear program solver `linprog`, though this is not necessary.
+### Setting Path
+- Ensure that CORA (and MOSEK, if downloaded) are on the MATLAB path.
+For example, use the MATLAB command `addpath(genpath('.../path/to/CORA_2018'));`
 ## GUI
 - To simply view presaved results of the SB evaluation in a table, use `display_results()`.
 - A GUI for visualizing the STS trials, the SBs, and their predictions is provided.
 To run this GUI, use `animateSTS`.
 ![](https://github.com/pdholmes/STS_SB/blob/master/images/GUI_example.png "GUI for visualizing STS results")
 ## Generating Results from Scratch